London with Kids: The Complete Family Guide to the British Capital

 Visit from late April through early June for the best family experience.
 UK schools are still in session, which means dramatically smaller crowds at every attraction.
 The weather is mild, daylight stretches late into the evening, and parks are in full bloom.

 Carry cash for small purchases.
-While London is largely contactless-friendly, some market stalls, ice cream trucks in parks, and smaller cafes still prefer cash.
+While London is largely contactless-friendly, some market stalls, ice cream lorries in parks, and smaller cafes still prefer cash.
 A small amount of pounds in your pocket avoids awkward moments.

 London is a city that rewards families who slow down and soak it in.
 Skip the frantic checklist approach, leave room for spontaneity, and let your children set the pace now and then.
-You might have come for Big Ben and the Crown Jewels, but it will be the unexpected moments -- a street musician in Covent Garden, a squirrel chase in Hyde Park, fish and chips on a bench by the Thames -- that everyone talks about on the plane home.
+You might have come for Big Ben and the Crown Jewels, but it will be the unexpected moments - a street musician in Covent Garden, a squirrel chase in Hyde Park, fish and chips on a bench by the Thames - that everyone talks about on the plane home.

 European Travel Essentials